Golden Temple Hotel Siem Reap, Cambodia

-The hotel are able to arrange various private tours to Angkor Wat and other temple by private car or by tuk tuk.
+The Golden Temple Hotel are able to arrange various private tours to Angkor Wat and other temple by private car or by tuk tuk.

 On arrival, book your complimentary 60 minute Khmer massage to avoid missing out.
 We booked our massage after our tours, to release those niggly aches.
 The spa on site offer a variety of treatments, including other types of massages such as aromatherapy or herbal compress and reflexology all at affordable prices.

 Why not try your hand at cooking.
-The hotel can arrange a Khmer cooking class taught by one of their professional chefs at the hotel.
+The Golden Temple Hotel can arrange a Khmer cooking class taught by one of their professional chefs at the hotel.
 You’ll be able to show off your cooking skills when you return from holiday!

 We had such an enjoyable stay that we will definitely return and we highly recommend Golden Temple Hotel.
 The staff were exceptional, very helpful, courteous, attentive and always greeted with a smile.
 Who doesn’t love service with a smile.
 Nothing was too much trouble and all the staff even remembered our names throughout our stay.
 We adored the little touches of complimentary massage, dinner and drinks.
 Five star service without the five star prices.
 Fantastic value for money … how could you not be tempted to book a stay?!

 If you’ve stayed at Golden Temple Hotel, why not try their sister properties – Golden Temple Villa (This is actually the Villa NOT the boutique as it says at the top of the page), Golden Temple Residence, Golden Temple Retreat and Golden Temple Boutique.

 Have you visited Siem Reap?
 Where did you stay during your visit?